liringlas/restcountries-test/README.md

 ## Getting Started

-First of all, you have to install all project dependencies bu rugging
+First of all, you have to install all project dependencies by running

 ### `npm i`

-command inside repository folder.
+console command inside repository folder.

 Then, you can run: